macrobiotus/2024-02-12-helmholtz-online/index.md

 <div class="alert alert-danger">
-This is the workshop template.
+This box will be erased later.
 Delete these lines and use it to
 <a href="https://carpentries.github.io/workshop-template/customization/index.html">customize</a>
 your own website.
 If you are running a self-organized workshop or have not put in a workshop request yet, please also fill in